Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/README.md

 - Recognize Three-in-a-Row and will celebrate, also change the score (different from match score)
 - Match Score is configurable: first to 3, first to 5, first to 10, most wins in 10 minutes ...
 OR ...
   - Something more creative like "most number of wins after CATS"
+- Pseudocode Suggestions
+  - Layout the 3-3 Matrix
+  - Buttons in artsy symmetrical way (even a logical is artsy)
+  - Scoreboard with behavioral descriptions
+  - How tokens used and data structure behind mathematics

 1-Player Requirements (not in any order, developer must order these)
 - Score board shoes when game begins and X's turn